 2Valley is a long depression in the surface of the land that usually contains a river.

-depression in

-and that3Hills are generally somewhat

-lower and less steep than a

-mountain (The distinction

-between a hill and a mountain is

-unclear and largely subjective).
+3Hills are generally somewhat lower and less steep than a mountain (The distinction between a hill and a mountain is unclear and largely subjective).

 4Plateau is a relatively flat highland.